The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 The Misses Walker in later years – Lil, Rose (Webster) and May (Wilkinson)

-Mother was undoubtedly a very successful business woman and sales person – relatively uncommon in those days when the most women were housewives.
-Also, it was very unusual in 1914 for a woman at the age of 24 years to start a new business in the centre of Leeds that eventually became very successful.
+“The Misses Walker” busines was so named as two of mother’s sisters, Rose and May, also worked for her in the business at various stages.
+Mother told me that the income from the Misses Walker was considerably the larger part of our family’s income.
+Mother was undoubtedly a very successful business woman and sales person – relatively uncommon in those days when the most women were “housewives”.
+Also, it was very unusual in 1914 for a woman at the age of 24 years to start a new business in the centre of Leeds that eventually became so very successful.
 Among my school friends I had the only mother who “went out to work.”
 With two working parents we also appeared to be the most “well off” – with two maids, two cars and two houses!

 James was born at Hollycroft, Adel, Leeds in 1932